 Several monks and staff decided to ride out the isolation, enduring multiple health crises and two deaths as they persisted in their devoted, austere lifestyles in this remote mountain community.
 It was six months before they were able to accept guests again.

-LA Times: For the monks of Big Sur, the bonds of brotherhood grow after Highway 1 closure
+Los Angeles Times: For the monks of Big Sur, the bonds of brotherhood grow after Highway 1 closure

 Several monks and staff decided to ride out the isolation, enduring multiple health crises and two deaths as they persisted in their devoted, austere lifestyles in this remote mountain community.
 It was six months before they were able to accept guests again.

-LA Times: For the monks of Big Sur, the bonds of brotherhood grow after Highway 1 closure
+Los Angeles Times: For the monks of Big Sur, the bonds of brotherhood grow after Highway 1 closure